 This guide used in conjunction with the LRI guide contains the necessary specifications for laboratory results reporting to local, state, territorial and federal health agencies including messaging content and dynamics related to the transmission of Reportable Laboratory Result Messages.
 Each state and territory has requirements for laboratories to report certain findings to health officials.
 With computerization of laboratories, it has become possible for laboratories to send reportable data to health departments electronically.
 The message described in this guide is not specific to any pathogen or reportable condition and is applicable for most biological and chemistry laboratory-reportable findings.

-This document is intended to meet the needs and requirements of implementation guidance in Public Health entities, replacing the previous documentation regarding Electronic Laboratory Reporting (ELR).
+This document is intended to meet the needs and requirements of implementation guidance in Public Health entities, replacing the previous documentation regarding Electronic Laboratory Reporting to Public Health (ELR).
 However, it does not replace the need for each public health jurisdiction to document the constraints of their specific implementation.
 Further guidance on how to apply constraints is given in Section 7.3 below.

 Condition Reporting